-- increased collaboration between the local authority and the hoteliers in supporting the organisation of business events and related activities, and - 2. the development of additional and improved leisure attractions and facilities, such as: - Giving the business visitor things to see and do in free time outside business commitments, and - Serving to attract additional MICE events, many of which have structured official and free time programmes.
+- Increased collaboration between the local authority and the hoteliers in supporting the organisation of business events and related activities , - Promotional support emphasising the established infrastructure and facilities for business investment, - 3.
+Improvements to access to the County including direct from the airport and around it, and - 4. the development of additional and improved leisure attractions and facilities, such as: - Giving the business visitor things to see and do in free time outside business commitments, and - Serving to attract additional MICE events, many of which have structured official and free time programmes.